mauricio-ms/motor-imagery/src/algorithms/fbcsp/README.md

+# Dataset
+- Data of 120 repetitions of each MI class were available for each person in total.
+- http://bnci-horizon-2020.eu/database/data-sets (4.
+Two class motor imagery (004-2014))

 # Drawbacks
 - FBCSP has a high computational cost at the training phase since it requires a separate feature extractor for each spectral band,